suvadippatra/ss/README.md

 When a student in India needs to resize a photograph before submitting an online exam form, the existing paths are roughly these:

 - Use an online tool like ILovePDF or Smallpdf → your document travels to a server in Europe or the US, is processed there, and you download the result.
 You have no way to verify what was retained, logged, or associated with your account.
-For an Aadhaar card or a mark sheet, this is a genuine privacy concern.
+For an Aadhaar card or personal document, this is a genuine privacy concern.
 - Use desktop software like Adobe Acrobat or GIMP → requires installation, a license, a learning curve, and in many cases administrative access to a college computer.
 Most students in India are working on shared lab machines or low-end phones where none of this is realistic.
 - Use Microsoft Office or Google Docs → works for basic tasks, but fails immediately when the requirement is "signature in JPEG, max 20 KB, exactly 3.5 × 1.5 cm at 200 DPI, white background removed."
 No menu in Word leads you there without several painful intermediate steps.